01 of 05

 DIY Your Bathroom Counter

 Not all countertops are created equally.
 Fabricating and installing your own kitchen counters is a project best left to only the most adventurous DIYers.
-But bathroom counters are a different matter.
-Because they are shorter, less expensive, and easily available, this is one countertop project that do-it-yourself homeowners can easily take on.
+Bathroom counters are a different matter.
+Since they are shorter, less expensive, and easily available, this is one countertop project that do-it-yourself homeowners can easily take on.

 What's behind this DIY magic that will save you tons of money?
 Vanity tops: ready-made, cut-to-size countertops.
 Bathroom vanity tops come in two basic categories--integrated and cut-out--which are also divided into two categories: single and double basin.
-And there is a third, smaller category of tops for vessel sinks:
+There is a third, smaller category of tops for vessel sinks:

 Integrated Vanity Tops: Counter and Sink, All In One